silvanohirtie/Evix/README.md

 # Evix Discord bot
 Evix is a discord bot developed by me.
 It is coded in python and has been developed in 5 days.
-API Used: google

 ## Issues
 -Youtube streamer has some problems with the commands play and stop.